wildekek/ansible-homelab/README.md

 Includes a helper script to retrieve the Proxmox API token from Bitwarden, keeping secrets out of the repository while making local development convenient.

 ### CI/CD Ready
 Designed for use with Semaphore or other CI/CD tools.
-Secrets are managed via environment variables, with git-ignored helper scripts for local development.
+Secrets are managed via environment variables, with a Bitwarden helper script for local development.

 ## Quick Start